cypress-io/cypress/source/guides/getting-started/installing-and-running.md

 After successfully logging in, you will need to add the project(s) you want to write Cypress tests in.

-- Click :fa-plus: Add Project.
+- Click {% fa fa-plus %} Add Project.

 ![Add Project in LeftHand Corner](https://cloud.githubusercontent.com/assets/1271364/22699969/fe44c2e4-ed26-11e6-83d0-9baa0f51b15e.png)